Contemporary poets

 Jericho Brown

-Jericho Brown, born in 1976 in Louisiana, has emerged as a significant figure in American poetry.
-His Pulitzer Prize-winning book, “The Tradition,” tackles themes of race, violence, and queerness, challenging readers to confront societal norms and expectations.
+Brown’s Pulitzer Prize-winning book, “The Tradition,” tackles themes of race, violence, and queerness, challenging readers to confront societal norms and expectations.
 Brown’s innovative use of form, including his invention of the “duplex” poetic form, showcases his mastery of the craft.
-His work offers a fresh perspective on the African-American experience, making him an essential voice in contemporary poetry.
+“Please” exposes personal and collective struggles entwined with deep emotion and candid honesty while “The New Testament” juxtaposes current and historical contexts, highlighting underlying vulnerabilities.

 Danez Smith

 Born in 1989 in St. Paul, Minnesota, Danez Smith has emerged as a powerful voice in modern poetry.
 Their award-winning book, “Don’t Call Us Dead,” addresses themes of race, queerness, and social justice with raw emotion and unflinching honesty.
 Smith’s vivid imagery and innovative use of form have garnered widespread praise, making them a vital and influential figure in the world of poetry.
-As an openly queer, black, HIV-positive poet, Smith’s work provides a much-needed perspective on the intersection of marginalized identities.
+As an openly queer, black, HIV-positive poet, Smith’s work provides a window into the intersection of marginalized identities.

 Natalie Diaz